How does your dental referral agency work?

 The duration of your stay for dental treatment in Mexico depends on the type of procedure you need, your individual needs, and if you choose a dental office that has its own lab.
 If a dentist has to rely on an outsourced lab, it can add several days to your stay and little time for rework, if needed.

 How can I trust the quality of dental care in Mexico?

 Many dentists in Mexico have received their training in the United States and use the same materials and equipment as U.S. dentists.
 Additionally, many dental clinics and dentists in Mexico are certified and accredited by international organizations like the American Dental Association.
 You can also read reviews from previous patients to ensure the quality of care.

 What happens if there is a problem with my Mexico dental treatment?
 Is there a guarantee?

 The Mexico dental offices in our program guarantee their dental treatment.
-Some of our dentists guarantee their services up to four years.
-If you are unhappy, or need any adjustment (which is not uncommon for dental work in the U.S. as well), they will modify or redo the work as necessary at no additional cost.
+Some of our dentists guarantee their services for up to four years.
+If you are unhappy or need any adjustment (which is not uncommon for dental work in the U.S. as well), they will modify or redo the work as necessary at no additional cost.